South Korea–United States relations: Origins of the South Korea–United States alliance

-Following the end of World War II, the United States established a bilateral alliance with South Korea instead of establishing a multilateral alliance with South Korea and other East Asian countries.
+In 1953, following the end of the Korean War, the United States established a bilaterial alliance pact with South Korea.

 Moreover, the "U.S. alliance with South Korea would consequently have three functions.
 First, it would serve as part of a network of alliances and military installations designed to ring the Soviet threat in the Pacific.
-Second, it would deter a second North Korean attack, with U.S. ground troops serving as the "tripwire" guaranteeing U.S. involvement.
-Third, it would restrain the South from engaging in adventurism."
+Second, it would deter a second North Korean attack, with U.S. ground troops serving as the 'tripwire' guaranteeing U.S. involvement.
+Third, it would restrain the South from engaging in adventurism".

 The United States and South Korea are allies under the 1953 Mutual Defense Treaty.
 Under the agreement, U.S. military personnel have maintained a continuous presence on the Korean peninsula.

-US military in Korea

-South Korea and the United States agreed to a military alliance in 1953.
-They called it "the relationship forged in blood".
-In addition, roughly 29,000 United States Forces Korea troops are stationed in South Korea.
-In 2009, South Korea and the United States pledged to develop the alliance's vision for future defense cooperation.
-Currently, South Korean forces would fall under United States control should the war resume.
-This war time control is planned to revert to South Korea in 2022.